sourcegraph/handbook/content/people-ops/employment_verification.md

 - Go to https://app.truework.com/letter
 - Enter “Sourcegraph” for Employer Name
 - Enter your Sourcegraph email address for Work Email
-- You will receive an 8 letter verification code via email
-- Enter 8 letter code that was sent to your Sourcegraph email address
+- Enter 8 letter verification code that was sent to your Sourcegraph email address
 - Click "Download" under Employment Verification Letter
 - Your letter is ready!